marnelfr/back-to-laravel/README.md

     return $this->belongsTo(Category::class);
 }
 ````
-Since then, category's information will be loaded with the corresponding post
+Since then, category's information can be loaded from its related post
 and it can be accessed by ``$post->category->name``

-As same, we can have in the category's model:
+Likewise, we can have in the category's model:
 ````injectablephp
 public function posts() {
     return $this->hasMany(Post::class);